Content & Social Media

 Live Shopping 8.1% Very high Instagram Live Interaction + exclusive deals

-Effective social commerce revolves around content that entertains, informs, and sells.
+Effective social commerce revolves around content that entertains, informs and sells.
 The best strategies combine storytelling with subtle product placement.

 Authentic storytelling